ThirVondukr/passlib/docs/new_app_quickstart.rst

 However, this design also hampers analysis of the algorithm for future flaws.

-*While this algorithm is still considered secure, it has fallen slightly out of favor in comparison to bcrypt & pbkdf2, due to it's non-standard construction.*
+While this algorithm is still considered secure, it has fallen out of favor in comparison to bcrypt & pbkdf2, due to it's non-standard construction.

+Furthermore, when compared to Argon2 and BCrypt, SHA512-Crypt and PBKDF2 have proven more susceptible to cracking using modern GPU-based techniques.

 .. index:: Google App Engine; recommended hash algorithm